Western yellow wagtail: Taxonomy

-Male like flava, but grey of head very pale, almost white.
-Female like flava females, but head somewhat darker.

-Breeding: North-west Mongolia and adjacent China and Russia.
-Winter: probably India.
+Subspecies

+The ten recognised subspecies are listed below.
+Plumage colours refer to males except when noted; females are often hard to impossible to identify to subspecies.
+Vernacular names of the European subspecies follow Svensson (1992).

 The nominate blue-headed wagtail and yellow wagtail form a narrow hybrid zone in northern France.
 Birds from this zone vary in appearance, but one type, which resembles nominate blue-headed wagtail (except that the blue tones to the head are paler and more mauve and the white of the head is more extensive, particularly on the throat, ear-coverts, and supercilium) is colloquially referred to as Channel wagtail.
+A hybrid zone between M. f. flava and M. f. feldegg in Romania and nearby, sometimes distinguished as separate subspecies "M. f. dombrowskii" or "M. f. superciliaris", is also variable, but often like M. f. feldegg except with a white supercilium, rather than a solid black head.

 In culture

 In the Pyramid Texts of Old Kingdom Egypt, the yellow wagtail was considered a representation of Atum himself and might have been the first inspiration for the Bennu bird, which, in turn, is the supposed inspiration for the phoenix of Greek mythology.

+The yellow wagtail is the subject of a poem, Motacilla flava flavissima, in Polly Atkin's 2021 poetry collection, Much With Body.